 To study all three neutrino flavors, the detector should be able to identify the e, μ, and τ leptons produced by charged current (CC) neutrino interactions.
 This can be efficiently accomplished in FASERν thanks to the use of an emulsion detector.
 Emulsion detectors have spatial resolutions down to 50 nm, better than all other particle detectors.
 A typical emulsion detector consists of silver bromide crystals with diameters of 200 nm dispersed in gelatin media.
 Each crystal works as an independent detection channel.
 The high density of detection channels (~1014/cm3) makes emulsion detectors unique for detecting short-lived particles.

-The proposed FASERν neutrino detector will be placed in front of the FASER main detector, as shown in Figures 1, 2 and 3.
-It will be on the collision axis line of sight (LOS) to maximize the number of neutrino interactions.
+The FASERν neutrino detector is placed in front of the FASER main detector, as shown in Figures 1, 2 and 3.
+It is located on the collision axis line of sight (LOS) to maximize the number of neutrino interactions.
 Figure 4 shows a magnified view of the neutrino detector modules.
-The detector is composed of a repeated structure of emulsion films interleaved with 1-mm-thick tungsten plates.
-The 25 cm × 25 cm emulsion film is composed of two emulsion layers (each 70 μm thick) which are poured onto both sides of a 200-μm-thick plastic base.
+The detector is composed of a repeated structure of emulsion films interleaved with 1 mm-thick tungsten plates.
+The 25 cm × 30 cm emulsion film is composed of two emulsion layers (each 70 μm thick) which are poured onto both sides of a 200 μm-thick plastic base.
 The tungsten target was chosen because of its high density and short radiation length, which helps keep the detector small, localizing electromagnetic showers to a small volume.
-The whole detector has a total of 1000 emulsion films with a total tungsten target mass of 1.2 tons, and its length corresponds to 285 radiation lengths and 10.1 hadronic interaction lengths.
+The whole detector has a total of 770 emulsion films with a total tungsten target mass of 1.1 tons, and its length corresponds to 220 radiation lengths and 7.8 hadronic interaction lengths.

 As the emulsion detector lacks time resolution and records all charged particle trajectories, event pileup poses an issue.
-The emulsion detector readout and reconstruction function for track densities up to ~106 tracks/cm2 — to keep the detector occupancy below this level, the emulsion films will be replaced during every technical stop of the LHC, which will occur every ~3 months.
+The emulsion detector readout and reconstruction function for track densities up to ~106 tracks/cm2— to keep the detector occupancy below this level, the emulsion films are replaced during every technical stop of the LHC, which will occur every ~3 months.
 This corresponds to 10−50 fb−1 of data in each data-taking period.
 Assuming seven replacements during LHC Run 3 (one in 2021 and three in each of 2022 and 2023), a total emulsion surface area of 440 m2 will be used.

 As shown in Fig. 4, the classification of νe, νμ, and ντ CC interactions is made possible by identifying the e, μ, and τ leptons produced.
 Electrons are identified by detecting electromagnetic showers along a track.
 If a shower is found, the first film with activity will be checked to see if there is a single particle (an electron) or an e+e− pair (from the conversion of a photon from a π0 decay).
 The separation of single particles from particle pairs will be performed based on the energy deposit measurements in FASER's electromagnetic calorimeter.